ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 ~~~~~~~~

 Cohort studies can tell us about the relationship between an exposure and an
 outcome.
-For an exposure of interest, we might consider k exposure levels.
+For an exposure of interest, we might consider :math:`k` exposure levels.
 Groups of study subjects are selected for each exposure level, and then
 folloewd for a predetermined period of time, after which the outcome is measured
 in each exposure group.

-The :math:`k` exposure levels can be :math:`k=2`, with exposed and unexposed,
-or :math:`k=5`, with several levels of exposure.
-For :math:`k>2`, which we call
+The :math:`k` exposure levels can be :math:`k=2`, with exposed and unexposed (or drug A and drug B), or :math:`k=5`, with several levels of exposure.
+For :math:`k>2`,
-a **polytomous** exposure, note these exposures can be ordered or unordered.
+which we call a **polytomous** exposure, note these exposures can be ordered or
+unordered.
 For example, if the strata represent different ranges of pack-years of
-cigarettes, more pack years will put subjects at a strictly higher risk for lung
+cigarettes, more pack-years will put subjects at a strictly higher risk for lung
 cancer.
 However, if the different exposures are different occupations, the
 strata won't necessarily be ordered.

 Cohort studies are particularly useful for when interested in:

   - Rare exposures.
-Note that this is because we are selecting study groups by exposure status, allowing us to seek out the (rare) exposure, and then wait to see how outcomes develop in each group.
+Note that this is because we are selecting study groups by exposure status, allowing us to seek out the (potentially rare) exposure, and then wait to see how outcomes develop in each group.
 This is in contrast to case control studies, in which study groups are selected for their outcomes.
 Case control studies are thus better for rare outcomes, and can pose accuracy issues for rare exposures.

   - Multiple outcomes for one exposure.
-For example, we could look at people who exercise in differing amounts per week, and then look at blood pressure, BMI, and depression in the subjects, as three different outcomes.
+For example, we could look at people who exercise in differing amounts per week, and then look at blood pressure, BMI, and depression in the subjects as three different outcomes.

 Cohort studies also have the advantage of the exposure being measured
 before incidence of the outcome, helping to mitigate bias arising from